foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 ```

 # Calling : When there's no hook to hold on to
-At some point, you might want to create your own calls, be it to enrich the API your module provides or just to facilitate your own coding implementation.<br/>
+At some point, you might want to create your own calls, be it to enrich the API your module provides or just to facilitate your own coding implementation.
 As and example, I'll leave you with a convenient snippet of my own that adds a callAll() when the user changes it's rollMode using the dropDown list from the chatLog side panel :
 ```javascript
 Hooks.once('ready', async function () {